apo11oCreed/apo11oCreed.github.io/index.md

       twitter : username

 The theme should reference these variables whenever needed.

 ## Sample Posts

-This blog contains sample posts which help stage pages and blog data.
+This blogs contains sample posts which help stage pages and blog data.
 When you don't need the samples anymore just delete the `_posts/core-samples` folder.

     $ rm -rf _posts/core-samples